...

 The Montgomery (Ala.)
 Mail, of Tuesday last, says: -

-" Last Saturday, we devoted to the flames a large number of copies of Spurgeon's SErmons, and the pile was graced at the top with a copy of 'Graves's Great Iron Wheel,' which a Baptist friend presented for the purpose.
+" Last Saturday, we devoted to the flames a large number of copies of Spurgeon's Sermons, and the pile was graced at the top with a copy of 'Graves's Great Iron Wheel,' which a Baptist friend presented for the purpose.
 We trust that the works of the greasy cockney vociferator may receive the same treatment throughout the South.
 And if the Parisaical author should ever show himself in these parts, we trust that a stout cord may speedily find its way around his eloquent throat.
 He has proved himself a dirty, low-bred slanderer, and ought to be treated accordingly.

 Page 109 -